cs6110/2018sp-web/src/syllabus.md

   - You can work in pairs on homework if you like, in which case you'll write one submission together.
   - The deadline is always Wednesday night at 11:59pm.
 There are no points for late work, but please Slack us if you have extenuating circumstances.
 - There will be one prelim and one final exam.
-  - The preliminary exam is a "take-home" exam.
+  - Both are "take-home" exams.
 You'll have 24 hours to take the exam anywhere during the space of one week.
-  - The final exam will use the course's allocated [final slot][finals].
 - The homework and exams may feel different from other classes, especially undergrad courses.
   - Expect the homework to make you try things we haven't done in class.
 Expect to get stuck and to ask for help.
 Exams will be less expansive but will still require original thought.
   - Grading for both homework assignments and exams will have a high standard for precision.
 Because this class is about formalism, little details matter more than the getting the gist right.